b0ink/csgo-chaos-mod/README.md

 `sm_effect <Effect Name | Search Term>`
 - Brings up a menu of any effects containing the search term.

+`sm_randomeffect`
+- Instantly spawns a new effect, if allowed.

 ## Config
 You can adjust the effect's duration and enable/disable it by using the "!chaos" command, and selecting `Settings -> Effects`.